vordimous/zilla-docs/src/how-tos/amazon-msk/private-proxy.md

 and the selecting the longer entry that starts with "**jre-1.8.0-openjdk...."**

-A sample full copy command command of a Kafka client's trustore will appear as follows:
+A sample full copy command of a Kafka client's trustore will appear as follows:

 ```bash:no-line-numbers
 cp /usr/lib/jvm/jre-1.8.0-openjdk-1.8.0.302.b08-0.amzn2.0.1.x86_64/lib/security/cacerts /tmp/kafka.client.truststore.jks